-When I think about all of the programs a brand can implement to acquire new customers cost effectively and relatively quickly, I can think of none more effective than a customer referral program.
+Referrals should be at the top of every brand’s new customer acquisition with list.
+When I think about all of the programs a brand can implement to acquire new customers cost effectively and relatively quickly, I can think of none more effective than customer referral programs.
 Are you a business that creates raving fans?
 Do you have a group of customers that spend a significant amount of money buying your product or service, and doing it repeatedly?
 Do you have customers that regularly rate your brand, product, service, etc. a 9 or 10 on a scale of one to ten when you survey them?
 If not, then you have bigger projects to implement.
 But if you do, then you must consider a referral program.

 One insurance company I worked with saw their agents who had a referral program in place double their growth rates.
 Those agents not having a referral program experienced flat to negative growth.